Zeppe-Lin Handbook. Because figuring it out yourself is overrated.

 Zeppe-Lin integrates open-source software projects, each with its own license.
 For licensing details, consult the source code of the respective packages included in your system.

-These scripts are released under the GNU General Public License version 3 or later (GPLv3+) https://gnu.org/licenses/gpl.html.
+These scripts are released under the GNU General Public License version 3 or later (GPLv3+): https://gnu.org/licenses/gpl.html.

-The Zeppe-Lin Handbook, an original work by Alexandr Savca and the Zeppe-Lin Team, is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License https://creativecommons.org/licenses/by-sa/3.0/.
+This handbook is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License (CC-BY-SA 3.0): https://creativecommons.org/licenses/by-sa/3.0/.